NehaAgarwal2598/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+**Articulation

+Shivam forgot one of the pillar of OO - Encapsulation.
+He created DistanceAndDirectionCalculator.
+He created Point class only for initialisation and getting and setting variables.

+**Solution

+Removed Getters and Setters.
+Added getDistanceFrom and getDirectionFrom methods in Point class itself for Distance and Direction calcuation.

+**Had a doubt

+Are the repetition of coordinate values really necessary in the method where we calcuated Distance and direction?
+We can do it other way too maybe like creating a function which will find difference in coordinates.